trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    The first method creates the rectangular boundary with extent `[x0[1], x0[1] + N*dx[1]]` by `[x0[2], x0[2] + N*dx[2]]`.
 The second method sets a rectangular bounding box with extent [top value, left value, bottom value, right value] and the number of elements in each direction.
+The first exists for historical reasons; the second is probably the easiest to use.

    When an outer boundary is present the background grid can be set as

    ```
-   addBackgroundGrid!(p, grid size [dx,dy,dz])
+   addBackgroundGrid!(p,[dx,dy,dz])
    ```

    where the spacing controls the number of elements in each direction.